abrt/faf/HACKING.md

 The message broker and backend used by Celery (Redis, in our case) are already set up in the FAF container in the `RDSBROKER` and `RDSBACKEND` environment variables.
 Alternatively, they can be set up by editing `/etc/faf/plugins/celery_tasks.conf` in the FAF container, followed by container restart.

+#### Scheduler

+Make sure the database connection is properly set up in the `[Storage]` section of `/etc/faf/faf.conf` on the local machine.

+Start the `faf-celery-worker` and `faf-celery-beat` services:
+    $ systemctl start faf-celery-worker.service
+    $ systemctl start faf-celery-beat.service

 ### Reporting into FAF
 1. Set a `URL` to your server in `/etc/libreport/plugins/ureport.conf`